Search for stories that matter to you

 The magic of Saskia’s wish was not just that it gave her hope, but it finally restored her faith that good things could happen – even to her – and it was healing for the whole family.

-Today, Saskia is a bright young woman, with big dreams.
-She is studying international economics at UBC (University of British Columbia), and when she was 18, she ran an ultramarathon across the Kalahari Desert in Botswana for water rights.
+Saskia is a bright young woman, with big dreams.
+When she was 18, she ran an ultramarathon across the Kalahari Desert in Botswana for water rights.
 According to her mother, “Saskia is absolutely determined and is taking on the world.”